Skip to contents

 Calculating maximum and expected sample sizes

-Suppose we were to design a group sequential CRT with continuous outcomes and interim analyses where two-sided tests for early efficacy or binding futility stopping are conducted.
-We want to calculate the maximum number of clusters per arm needed to detect an effect size of with Type I error and power assuming the variance of outcomes in both arms is , the intracluster correlation coefficient (ICC) is , and the average cluster size is participants.
-For calculating the expected number of participants per arm, we will assume that recruitment will be conducted with clusters enrolled at the beginning of the trial with individual participants recruited into the clusters over time.
+Suppose we were to design a group sequential CRT with a continuous outcome and K=3K = 3 total analyses where two-sided tests for early efficacy or binding futility stopping are conducted.
+We want to calculate the maximum number of clusters per arm mmaxm_{max} needed to detect an effect size of 0.20.2 with 0.050.05 Type I error and 0.90.9 power assuming the variance of outcomes in both arms is 11, the intracluster correlation coefficient (ICC) is 0.10.1, and the size of each cluster is fixed at 5050 participants (such that cvi=0cv_{i} = 0).
+We will assume that recruitment will be conducted under Design #2 with mmaxm_{max} clusters enrolled at the beginning of the trial with individual participants recruited into the clusters over time.

 ## Specify desired population parameters and error rates